Helping with this project

 • private collector sites

 I already acquire information about certificates that sell on eBay for $20 and higher.
 I really appreciate your thinking of me and taking time to contribute.
-The real issue is my lack of time.
-I will catalog eBay items if and when they sell for $20-plus
+The real issue is the staggering amount of time collecting that type of infomration takes to procure and record.

 Price guidance

-I always seek price guidance for any items you are willing to inform me about.
+I greatly appreciate price guidance for any items you are willing to tell me about.

 Certificate prices

 If and when you send information or images of certificates in your collection, I will greatly appreciate learning how much you paid.
-Prices in guidebooks and on dealer websites are fine, but not fully accurate.
+Prices in guidebooks and on dealer websites are fine, but globally inaccurate.
 Your purchases are REAL.

-When asking about prices paid, I am looking for the entire amount paid for certificates BEFORE SHIPPING COSTS.
-Please include commissions, Value Added Taxes, and local sales taxes.
-Round prices to the nearest dollar and IGNORE POSTAGE.
+When asking about prices paid, I am looking for the entire amount paid for certificates including commission, BEFORE SHIPPING COSTS.
+Please include VAT (Value Added Tax) if pertinent, but not local sales taxes.
+Round prices to the nearest dollar.
 I do NOT need to know where you purchased.

 Inspections and corrections